aces/Loris/docs/API/InstrumentFormat.md

 `Meta.InstrumentVersion`: A string (determined by the instrument author) to describe the
                         version of the instrument being described by this object.
-There are no restrictions on how to determine the InstrumentVersion, but it SHOULD change with any changes to the instrument.
+There are no restrictions on how to determine the InstrumentVersion, but it SHOULD change with any changes to the instrument object.

+                        For instance, if an `InstrumentVersion` of "MyInstrument-V1" exists and the options were changed in a `SelectPageElement` to better match the paper copy of the instrument, the InstrumentVersion of the new version SHOULD be changed to "MyInstrument-V2" or in some other way that could differentiate the instrument objects.

+                        The `InstrumentVersion` is a self-contained string which can be interpreted independently of the `ShortName` or `LongName` of the instrument.

 `Meta.InstrumentFormatVersion`: A hardcoded string specifying what version of this spec
                               the instrument is written to comply to.
 Required.